Codeception/Codeception/docs/02-GettingStarted.md

         - \Helper\Acceptance
 ```

-After we configured the URL we can run this test with the `run` command:
+After configuring the URL we can run this test with the `run` command:

 ``` bash
 php codecept run
 ```

-Here is the output we should see:
+This is the output we should see:

 ``` bash
 Acceptance Tests (1) -------------------------------